We tried it: What are the best natural mosquito repellents?

 Rosemary oil

-A recent literature review found that a 20 percent oil solution of rosemary oil offered 100 percent protection against a particular mosquito species for eight hours, and a 12.5 percent rosemary oil solution offered 100 percent repellency for 90 minutes.
+A Another study from 2019 found that a 20 percent oil solution of rosemary oil offered 100 percent protection against a particular mosquito species for eight hours, and a 12.5 percent rosemary oil solution offered 100 percent repellency for 90 minutes.

 GROVE FAQ